mongodb/mongo/docs/load_balancer_support.md

 e.g., when connecting to a local `mongos` instance, if the `loadBalancerPort` server parameter was set to 20100, the connection string must be of the form `"mongodb://localhost:20100/?loadBalanced=true"`.

-`mongos` will emit appropiate error messages on connection attempts if these requirements are not met.
+`mongos` will emit appropriate error messages on connection attempts if these requirements are not met.

 There are some subtle behavioral differences that these configuration options enable, chief of